skylerberg/address-book/doc/pages/qa.rst

 Every other code component should be tested in an automatic fashion so as to avoid regressions when new code is tested.
-This will also guarantee that code is tested in a consistent manor by eliminating the possibility of human error in the testing process.
+This will also guarantee that code is tested in a consistent manner by eliminating the possibility of human error in the testing process.

 We will be using Travis-CI to run our test suite every time code is checked in.